Instabilities in Multi-Asset and Multi-Agent Market Impact Games: Introduction

 In this paper we extend considerably the setting of Schied and Zhang by answering the above research questions.
 Specifically, starting from \cite{luo_schied}, we consider (i) the case when agents trade multiple assets simultaneously and cross market impact is present and we provide explicit representations of related Nash equilibria; (ii) after studying how trading conditions may be affected by the cross impact, we derive theoretical results on market stability for the $J=2$ agents by showing how it is related to cross-impact effects; (iii) we study numerically market stability in the general case and we extend a previous result and conjecture of \cite{luo_schied} in the multi-asset case.

-The different `paths' leading to market instability are therefore highlighted, finding, surprisingly, that larger and more competitive markets are more prone to market instability.
-Moreover, we also exhibit a possible way to reduce these instabilities which a policy regulator would like to prevent.
+It is important to notice that in market impact games, market impact is taken as exogenously given.
+Market microstructure literature has extensively discussed its endogenous nature since the seminal work of \cite{Kyle}.
+Theoretical and empirically studies have investigated and provided evidence of how market impact might depend on number of agents and of traded assets, e.g., \cite{Bagnoli}, \cite{benzaquen2017dissecting}, \cite{coimpact}, \cite{garcia2020multivariate}.
+Therefore we will consider this dependence and show how the stability of markets in market impact games depends on the way impact scales with the number of agents and the number of assets.
+We find that, if market impact is independent from the number of agents and assets, larger and more crowded markets are more prone to market instability.
+However, if, as observed empirically and proposed theoretically, market impact suitably scales with these two quantities, stability can be recovered.

 The paper is organized as follows.
 In Section \ref{sec_market_impact} we recall some notation of the market impact games framework and the \cite{luo_schied} model.
 We extend the basic model of \cite{luo_schied} to the multi-asset case in Section \ref{se_MUlti_assets_case}, where we find the corresponding Nash equilibria for different objective functions.
 We analyse how the cross-impact modifies the trading profile and trading conditions in Section \ref{cross_trading_conditions}.
-Finally, in Section \ref{sec_inst_comm} we study how the cross-impact matrix affects the market stability and we prove, under certain general structure of the cross-impact matrix, that market is asymptotically unstable.
+Finally, in Section \ref{sec_inst_comm} we study how the cross-impact matrix affects the market stability and we present how impact must scale with the number of assets to preserve stability.
+Finally, in Section 6 we draw somw conclusions.